anilvenu/maas-engine/README.md

 ## Core Application

 wires together repositories, services, and processors into a job orchestration system.
-The goal is to transform YAML-defined analyses into persisted database entities, spawn jobs, orchestrate execution, and monitor progress through completion.
+The goal is to transform YAML-defined analysis into persisted database entities, spawn jobs, orchestrate execution, and monitor progress through completion.

 - Repository layer
 - Orchestrator service